Donald Trump's Military Parade To Cost $80 Million More Than Initial Estimate

 “In the endless wars since 9/11, we have lost sight of that principle.
 Our wars have become purposeless, a fact that American elites and the American people appear to find acceptable.
 Having a parade to honor a military that does not win and that the country has consigned to endless campaigning in distant theaters seems somehow oddly appropriate.”

-As the the Business Insider noted earlier this year, the Republican Party under President Trump is not a party of fiscal conservatism.
-The tea-party wave that has managed to reshape the GOP seems to have died down, the BI noted, and the Trump administration does not shy away from ushering in big-spending.
+As the Business Insider noted earlier this year, the Republican Party under President Trump is not a party of fiscal conservatism.
+The tea party wave that has managed to reshape the GOP seems to have died down, BI noted, and the Trump administration does not shy away from ushering in big spending.

-“When Republicans are in power, there is no conservative party,” Senator Rand Paul said in February this year, according to Real Clear Politics, criticizing the Trump administration’s budget deal, and diagnosing what appears to be a cause of divide among conservatives in the United States: a ubiquitous absence of fiscal conservatism in Washington.
+“When Republicans are in power, there is no conservative party,” Senator Rand Paul said in February this year, according to Real Clear Politics, criticizing the Trump administration’s budget deal and diagnosing what appears to be a cause of divide among conservatives in the United States: a ubiquitous absence of fiscal conservatism in Washington.

 New York Times columnist David Leonhardt went a step further, observing that the Democratic Party has, ironically, become the party of fiscal responsibility.